UCI UNDERGROUND SCHOLARS PROGRAM

 The UCI Underground Scholars Program creates a pathway for incarcerated, formerly incarcerated and system impacted individuals into higher education.

 Underground Scholars Initiative (USI) is the student org that works in partnership with the UCI Underground Scholars Program.
 USI is completely student-run.
 The two organizations are separate and aligned.
-To learn more information on USI at UCI click here.
+To learn more information on USI at UCI, click here.

 Headshot of Hector Cervantes